Policosanol

 What is Policosanol good for?

-Is policosanol effective for lowering cholesterol?
+Is policosanol effective for lowering lipid balance?

 Does policosanol really work?